Anxiety Disorder Diagnosis: 5 Tips for Family and Friends

 Help Through Therapy

-It often takes years before affected individuals seek help from a therapist.
-This is mainly due to the stigma surrounding mental health disorders and psychological assistance.
-If the affected person isn’t seeking help, you can initiate a conversation.
-Be honest and share your perspective, but remain calm, understanding, and respectful.
-Make it clear that seeking psychological support is not a sign of weakness.
-On the contrary, it’s a sign of courage and strength to seek help and face problems.
+It often takes several years before affected individuals seek help from a therapist.
+This is mainly due to the stigma of mental illness and seeking psychological help.
+If the affected person cannot or doesn't want to use support services, you can try to start a conversation.
+You can be honest and share your assessment and observations.
+However, make sure to remain calm, understanding, and respectful.
+Make it clear to the affected person that seeking psychological support is not a sign of weakness.
+On the contrary, it takes a lot of courage and strength to seek help and address one's own problems.

-Finding a therapy spot isn’t always easy.
-For the interim, you could recommend the prescription app Mindable: Panic & Agoraphobia to the affected person.
-This app is covered by health insurance and can be a great support.
+Finding a therapy spot is often not easy.
+To bridge the waiting time, you could recommend the prescription app "Mindable: Panic & Agoraphobia" to the person close to you.
+Mindable is covered by health insurance and provides daily support.
 You can find information about the app and the prescription process here.

 The Right Support